precice/openfoam-adapter/tutorials/FF/dambreak/README.md

 # Shallow Water Equations and OpenFOAM with preCICE
-In this tutorial, we will be doing simulations using a [SWE solver]() and OpenFOAM, using preCICE as the coupling library.
+In this tutorial, we will be doing simulations using a [SWE solver](https://github.com/TUM-I5/SWE/) and OpenFOAM, using preCICE as the coupling library.
+The scenarios use [OpenFOAM 7](https://openfoam.org/version/7/), and [Scons](https://scons.org/) as building tool.
+Make sure to have these two installed.

 The repository of this tutorial contains the following cases for partitioned problems: